Lumbar Puncture (LP or Spinal Tap)

 Why is a lumbar puncture done?

-The patient is typically lying down sideways for the procedure.
-Less often, the procedure is performed while the patient is sitting up.
-LPs in infants are often done upright.
+The patient is typically lying down on their side for the procedure.
+Less often, the procedure is performed while the patient is sitting up and leaning slightly forward.

-After local anesthesia is injected into the small of the back (the lumbar area), a needle is inserted in between the nearby bony building blocks (vertebrae) into the spinal canal.
-(The needle is usually placed between the 3rd and 4th lumbar vertebrae).
+After local anesthesia is injected into the lumbar area of the back , a long needle is inserted in between the bones of the spine (vertebrae) into the spinal canal.
+(The needle is most commonly placed between the third and fourth lumbar vertebrae.)

 Spinal fluid pressure can then be measured and cerebrospinal fluid (CSF) removed for testing.